f5devcentral/volterra-workshop-10x/docs/class3/module1/lab2/lab2.rst

   * Select your site, select ``site local inside network`` and upload your kubeconfig file
   * Don't forget to publish full FQDN to VIP

+  .. warning:: There is a known bug here, this can take up to 15 minutes to display the services.

   .. image:: ../pictures/lab2/sd.png
      :align: center